dev-gough/sparq/README.md

 Also do dark mode photos

 Four videos will be PV Systems 101, Global Warming 101, Climate Change 101, and the remade Jiothings Sparq Microinverter video

-I am on point for getting the Jiothings video professionally remade.

-The main point here is to avoid trying to stretch the content we have into something approximating a multibillion dollar coproration.
-Just display what we have, focus on the technology which differentiates us.

 ## Completed